miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 }
 ```

+## New Master Template For Work Across Multiple Operating Systems

 Okay, wow.
 This tests out good.
 No promises that it will stay in this exact shape, but this is the new master template for work across Macs, Linux, and Windows (still have to test Windows/WSL/Ubuntu, but I'm confident).
 It can be pulled from GitHub with:

 ```bash
 git clone https://github.com/miklevin/pipulate
 ```

+## Alternatives to Git if You're Not Set Up Yet

 If you're not on git or don't have your public ssh key set up yet, you can alternatively: